-Radiant Rhythm Initiative's goal is to provide tap dancers the opportunity to learn from some of the best professional tap dancers in today's industry.
-To also support the Minnesota tap community by providing quality learning opportunities for tap dancers of all levels.
-Through our initiatives and events, our focus is to continue to push the art form of tap dance forward while connecting tap dancers from all over the world.
+Radiant Rhythm Initiative's goal is to provide tap dancers the opportunity to learn from some of the best professional tap dancers in today's industry by creating an atmosphere where dancers who attend our events can be challenged, stretched, and encouraged in their dancing.
+We help enable dancers to find role models and potential mentors to look up to and find guidance from inside and outside the classroom.
+Through our initiatives and events, our focus is to continue to push the art form of tap dance forward while connecting with the tap community here in Minnesota and the tap community that spans over the world.

 Founder and Director

-Ashley Gonzalez was born and raised in Central Minnesota.
+Ashley Gonzalez is a tap dancer, teacher, and choreographer.
+She was born and raised in Central Minnesota.
 After attending her first tap festival in August 2013, Ashley began to pursue tap dance.
 From there, she started to attend tap festivals all around the U.S. to learn from professional tap dancers that were thriving in the tap industry.
 She began training under the direction of Chloe Arnold and Ricci Milan, growing and exploring in the art form.
-She has expanded her training by studying under Sarah Reich and Aaron Williams where she has had a strong focus on technique and musicality, while continuing to travel all over the world to learn as much as she can from professionals with various different styles.
+She expanded her training by studying under Sarah Reich and Aaron Williams where she has had a strong focus on technique and musicality, while continuing to travel all over the world to learn from other various tap professionals.